bethsmith0623/SEI-CC_4/work/w07/d5/01-python-functions.md

 console.log( sum(1, 5, 10) );  // -> 16
 ```

-Or by using ES2015's _rest parameters_:
+Or preferably by using ES2015's _rest parameters_:

 ```js
 function sum(...nums) {